Gaurishh/amul-protein-products-notifier/SETUP_CRONJOB.md

 ## ✅ You're Done!

-Your scraper is now live and will check for product availability automatically every 15 minutes 🎉
+Your scraper is now live and will check for product availability at the configured pincode automatically every 15 minutes 🎉

 ---